uptonking/note4yaoo/note-web-optimization-loading-performance.md

   - The last step is paint, which takes in the final render tree and renders the pixels to the screen.
 - The CSSOM and DOM trees are combined into a render tree, which is then used to compute the layout of each visible element and serves as an input to the paint process that renders the pixels to screen
 - Optimizing each of these steps is critical to achieving optimal rendering performance.
-- First, the browser combines the DOM and CSSOM into a "render tree, " which captures all the visible DOM content on the page and all the CSSOM style information for each node.
+- First, the browser combines the DOM and CSSOM into a "render tree", which captures all the visible DOM content on the page and all the CSSOM style information for each node.
   1. Starting at the root of the DOM tree, traverse each visible node.
     - Some nodes are not visible (for example, script tags, meta tags, and so on), and are omitted since they are not reflected in the rendered output.
     - Some nodes are hidden via CSS and are also omitted from the render tree; for example, the span node---in the example above---is missing from the render tree because we have an explicit rule that sets the "display: none" property on it.